EdenBoychyn1/LeetCode-SQLSolutions/README.md

 ---

+## Known Issues
+For a couple of the SQL Files, I did not write the code the tables, so if you run those files the query will not work, however, this is something that I am in the process of fixing.
+The files that do not have tables are:
+1. 1148ArticleViewsI.sql
+2. 577EmployeeBonus.sql
+3. testQuery.sql

 ## Expectations

 As this is a learning environment, I am open to any suggestions or feedback I can use to create my tables or queries more efficiently.
 Let me know if there is anything I can do or improve and I will be grateful for the advice!
 You can provide advice or feedback by commenting on a specific SQL file that your advice applies.